waveletlet/pilltime/README.md

 A drug halflife calculator and eventually dose scheduler.

 Questions to answer:
-- [x]Given a drug and dose schedule, how much is left at time X
+- Given some drug, how much is left at time T
+  - [x] After one dose?
+  - [ ] After a series of doses?
   - [ ] And graph it over time
-- [ ] Tapers: If I decrease/increase the dose by X% per time unit, when will I be down/up to Y dosage?
+- Tapers: if I decrease/increase the dose by X% per time unit
+  - [ ] When will I be down/up to Y dosage?
+  - [ ] What will my dosage be at time T?
+  - [ ] Generate dose schedule
   - Options:
     - [ ] steady change
     - [ ] stepwise change